Building a Native Binary for the App Store

 Create a new App, and select the same bundle ID that you've created earlier.

 After generating the binary from the cloud control center you can use the "Transporter" App to upload the binary (.ipa) file.
-Once the .ipa is selected transport app should show the app you've created if listing was generated properly.
+Once the .ipa is selected it should show the app you've created if your application listing was generated properly.